Parameters of 220 million stars from Gaia BP/RP spectra: Acknowledgements

 \section{Acknowledgements}

 We would like to acknowledge the helpful conversions that we have had with colleagues on various aspects of this work.
 Morgan Fouesneau (MPIA) and Ren\'{e} Andrae (MPIA) helped us to understand the systematics and error properties of Gaia BP/RP spectra.
 David W. Hogg (NYU, CCA) provided advice on how to use matrix decompositions to deal with non-positive-semidefinite covariance matrices and to calculate Gaussian likelihoods in a numerically stable fashion, and advised us to provide inverse covariance matrices (as opposed to covariance matrices alone) in our final data release.
 Some of these conversations occurred during a hike up the Himmelsleiter in Heidelberg, a direct ascent of over 1200 stair steps.
 Gordian Edenhofer (MPA) suggested the use of Fisher information matrices, as a more numerically stable alternative to Hessian matrices, to estimate uncertainties on inferred stellar parameters.
 Edward F. Schlafly (STScI) provided helpful suggestions on how to diagnose flux residuals in the unWISE passbands.
 Douglas Finkbeiner (Harvard/CfA) and Andrew Saydjari (Harvard/CfA) provided feedback on our method and results in various discussions, including during hikes on the K\"{o}nigstuhl in Heidelberg.
+Markus Demleitner (Astronomisches Rechen-Institut) uploaded and documented our stellar parameter estimates on GAVO.

 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.